TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/apollo-storage-common-authentication-azuread.md

 ## Troubleshooting authentication and authorization failures

-Resolve your issue faster by using one or more of the following solutions, which were written by the Azure Storage engineering team.<br>
+Resolve your issue faster by using one or more of the following solutions by the Azure Storage engineering team.<br>

 ### Most commonly reported issues
 |<span style="color:red">**Issue/Error**  | <span style="color:green">**Resolution**|